January 14, 2020

 Design (Usability and Aesthetics)

-Cuisinart Professional Series as a very utilitarian vibe; maybe this is why they call it "Professional."
+Professional Series has a utilitarian vibe, which might be why they call it "Professional."

 Every piece has a grooved lip for drip-free pouring, which is great.